What's the Hurry?

 Then, when the demands of others bear down upon you, buy yourself time—what the psychologist and Buddhist teacher Tara Brach calls "the sacred pause"—in order to create a space in which you are free to choose how you will respond.
 Are you letting the rushing of others become your own?
 Slow down the conversation, ask questions, and find out what's really true.
 Consider the sign I once saw in a car repair shop: "Your lack of planning is not my emergency."

 On your own side of the street, try not to create "emergencies" for yourself.
 You can get a lot done at your own pace without rushing; plan ahead and don't procrastinate until you're forced into hurrying.
 More fundamentally, be realistic about your own resources.
-It's a kind of modesty, a healthy humility, to finally admit to yourself and maybe others that you can't carry five quarts in a one-gallon bucket.
+It's a kind of modesty, a healthy humility, to finally admit to yourself and maybe others that you can't carry five quarts in a one gallon bucket.
 There are 168 hours in a week, not 169.
-It's also a kind of healthy renunciation or relinquishment to set down the ego, drivenness, appetite, or ambition that overcommits and sets you up for rushing.
+It's also a kind of healthy renunciation, relinquishment, to set down the ego, drivenness, appetite, or ambition that overcommits and sets you up for rushing.
 And it's a matter of seeing clearly what is, a matter of being in reality rather than being confused or in a sense deluded.

 Most deeply, try to rest in and enjoy the richness of this moment.
 Even an ordinary moment—with its sounds, sights, tastes, smells, sensations, feelings, and thoughts—is amazingly interesting and rewarding.
 Afloat in the present, there's no need to rush along to anything else.